Integrate Cloud Database (MySQL) using Logstash

 Available in VPC

-It describes how to build a Data Pipeline between the Search Engine Service and Cloud DB for MySQL using Logstash.
+You can build a data pipeline between Search Engine Service and Cloud DB for MySQL using Logstash.

-The example shows how to run Logstash on the Server and then send Cloud DB for MySQL data to the Search Engine Service at regular intervals.
+The example demonstrates how to run Logstash on a Server to periodically send data from Cloud DB for MySQL to Search Engine Service.

 STEP 1.
-Set Cloud DB for MySQL User
+Configure Cloud DB for MySQL User

-In Manage DB > Manage DB User, you should configure to enable DB User's access from the server band.
+In Manage DB> Manage DB user, configure the settings to allow the DB user to access from the server IP range.

-The following describes how to set ACG so that access to port 9092 of the Cloud Data Streaming Service broker node is allowed.
+To configure the ACG to allow access to port 9092 of the Cloud Data Streaming Service broker node:

-1. From the NAVER Cloud Platform console, click the Services > Compute > Server > ACG menus, in that order.
+1. In the VPC environment on the NAVER Cloud Platform console, navigate to i_menu > Services > Compute > Server > ACG.

-2. Select 'cloud-mysql-xxxx’ from the ACG list and click the [Set ACG].
+2. Select "cloud-mysql-xxxx" from the ACG list and click [Set ACG].

-3. Enter the ACG rule, and then click the [Add] button.
+3. Enter ACG rules, and then click [Add].

 ses-5-4-1-1_ko